 - Monitor your systems

 You can add an extra layer of security to your system through a Monitoring service.
 It includes different types of checks.
-Especially Heartbeat мonitoring in a Teardrop attack situation will help a lot.
+Especially TCP monitoring and Heartbeat мonitoring in a Teardrop attack situation will help a lot.
 It is a technique for keeping a close eye on a system’s health by regularly sending heartbeat events to a remote monitoring service.
 For example, if the data included in the heartbeat event does not match the user-defined assertions, it will be notified that something is wrong.
 So, this would be a clear signal for a defense action.

 These attacks target the network layer, so your system should certainly be protected.
 You can implement a reliable firewall system that filters unwanted data.
 There are a lot of different types of firewalls.
 For sure, one of them is going to fit your network’s requirements.
 It is crucial to enable an efficient filter that is going to help you detect and stop infected data.
 It serves as an excellent protection method.